 The Pre-Application Process

-- Visit the Foreign Study Office to pick up brochures and discuss programming options.
-Make an appointment with the Director of Foreign Study for more in-depth program information.
+Pick up brochures and discuss programming options.
+Make an appointment with the director of Foreign Study for more in-depth program information.

 Meet with parents and the Office of Financial Aid to determine the best way to fund a program and begin budgeting.
 While discussing issues related to finances, please consider the following items: program cost (housing, tuition, meals, etc.), international travel costs (international airfare, ground transportation), in-country travel costs (excursions not included in program cost), passport fees, visa fees, inoculations.
 In addition to your financial aid, you may be also be able to secure scholarships to cover these costs.

 Discuss how to integrate study abroad coursework with degree requirements.